 Dynamic systems can be represented by state-space models, where the states of the system evolve in accordance with a deterministic evolution function.
 The path traced by the system’s states as they evolve over time is referred to as a trajectory.
 An attractor is the set of points in the state space that are accumulated as t→∞.
 Invariants of a system’s attractor are measures that quantify the topological or geometrical properties of the attractor and do not change under smooth transformations of the space such as phase space reconstruction of the observed time series (Kumar and Mullick, 1996).

-Dynamic invariants are a natural choice for characterizing the system that generated the observable.
+Dynamic invariants are a natural choice for characterizing the system that generated the observables.
 These measures have been previously studied in the context of analysis and synthesis research (Kumar and Mullick, 1996; Banbrook, 1996), and more recently in the context of speech recognition (Kokkinos and Maragos, 2005).
-The most recent research involves a thorough analysis of these invariants and their ability to discriminate between different types of speech signals (Prasad, Srinivasan, Pannuri, Lazarou and Picone, 2006).
+Current research involves a thorough analysis of these invariants and their ability to discriminate between different types of speech signals (Prasad, et al., 2006).

-In this paper, we continue the analysis of three standard dynamical invariants: Lyapunov exponents, fractal dimension, and Kolmogorov entropy.
+In this paper, we continue the analysis of three standard dynamic invariants: Lyapunov exponents, fractal dimension, and Kolmogorov entropy.
 Lyapunov exponents (Eckmann and Ruelle, 1985) associated with a trajectory provide a measure of the average rates of convergence and divergence of nearby trajectories.
 Fractal dimension (Kantz and Schreiber, 2003) is a measures the extent of self-similarity in the attractor’s structure, and Kolmogorov entropy (Kantz and Schreiber, 2003) measures the rate of information loss or gain over the trajectory.
 These measures search for a signature of chaos in the observed time series.
-The motivation behind studying such invariants from a signal processing perspective is to capture the relevant nonlinear dynamical information from the time series which is ignored in conventional spectral-based analysis.
+The motivation behind studying such invariants from a signal processing perspective is to capture the relevant nonlinear dynamic information from the time series which is ignored in conventional spectral-based analysis.

 Recent work has shown that the combination of fractal dimension with Mel-frequency cepstral coefficients (MFCCs) improves recognition accuracy (Pitsikalis and Maragos, 2006).
-This provides sufficient motivation for an investigation into additional dynamical invariants.
-We combine the three invariants mentioned above with the traditional MFCCs to form a new feature vector that exploits both the linear acoustic model and the nonlinear dynamical information of the signal.
-We use this new feature vector to evaluate the Aurora-4 large vocabulary evaluation corpus and compare the recognition accuracy to a system using only MFCCs.
+This provides sufficient motivation for an investigation into additional dynamic invariants.
+We combine the three invariants mentioned above with the traditional MFCCs to form a new feature vector that exploits both the linear acoustic model and the nonlinear dynamic information of the signal.
+We evaluate performance of this new feature vector on the Aurora-4 large vocabulary evaluation corpus and compare the recognition accuracy to a system using only MFCCs.

 The outline of this paper is as follows.
 In Section 2 we review phase-space reconstruction, which is the starting point for computing invariants, and provide a brief overview of the algorithms employed for the extraction of invariants from a time series.
 In Section 3, we describe the preliminary signal classification experiments that demonstrate the ability of these invariants to model acoustics better than traditional MFCCs alone.
 Finally, in Section 4 we present continuous speech recognition results of the Aurora-4 corpus using combinations of MFCCs and invariants.